TheSimpleZ/ServiceBlock/docs/API Reference/ServiceBlock.Interface/Resource/AbstractResource.md

 ### Id

-This parameter is used to identify the resource in the API If overridden, you must ensure uniqueness
+This parameter is used to identify the resource in the API.
+If overridden, you must ensure uniqueness.

 ```csharp
 [ReadOnly(true)]